dotnet/versions/Maestro/README.md

 This JSON file holds the subscription information of which action to run when a specified file changes.
 The format of the file is as follows:

-- actions - A list of actions that can be performed in a build definitions that can be referenced in an event handler.
-Each object can have the following properties:
+- actions - An object containing actions that can be referenced in an event subscription.
+Each action object represents a VSO build definition and can have the following properties:
  - vsoInstance (required) - The domain name where the VSO tenant is hosted.
  - vsoProject (required) - The project the build defintion is contained in.
  - buildDefinitionId (required) - The integer id of the build defintion

-- subscriptions - The array of subscription objects which reference the file to watch, and the list of actions or "handlers" to invoke whenever that file is updated.
+- subscriptions - The array of subscription objects which specify the list of files to watch and the action to invoke whenever any of the files is updated.
 Each subscription object can have the following properties:
- - path (required) - The file that will trigger actions when it is updated.
+  - triggerPaths (required) - The array of files for which Maestro will trigger the action when any are updated (modified, added, or removed).
- - handlers (required) - The array of subscription handler objects that will be triggered when the files changes.
+  - action (required) - The name of the action object that will be triggered when any of the files changes.

- Each subscription handler can have the following properties:
+  - delay (optional) - The amount of time to wait before triggering the action.
- - maestroAction (required) - The name of the Action object which contains the necessary information to queue a new VSO build.
+  - actionArguments (optional) - An object containing properties to be passed to the action.
+For VSO build actions, the following properties are supported:
- - Any other properties defined on the handler will be passed as variables to the queued VSO build using the name of the property as the name of the variable and the value of the property as the value of the variable.
+    - vsoSourceBranch (optional) - The source branch for which to queue the build.
-   - In order to make the json file more readable, Maestro supports the value of the property to be an array of strings that get appended together to make up one long variable value string.
+    - vsoBuildParameters (optional) - An object containing properties to be passed as variables to the queued VSO build using the name of the property as the name of the variable and the value of the property as the value of the variable.
+In order to make the json file more readable, Maestro supports the value of the property to be an array of strings that get appended together to make up one long variable value string.